 The largely intact coastal-marine interface features estuaries, large rocks, as well as sandy and cobble beaches rimming the 43,000 ha (106,000 acres) of the marine area along with mostly uninhabited near-shore islands and islets.
 Major nutrient-rich cold upwelling currents offshore result in exceptionally high productivity of this part of the Pacific.

 The visually dramatic landscape mosaic is home to an extraordinary variety of life forms.
 Next to the approximately 7,000 plant species, more than 900 vertebrate species have been confirmed.

-A striking feature of Area de Conservación Guanacaste is the wealth of ecosystem and habitat diversity, all connected through an uninterrupted gradient from the Pacific Ocean across the highest peaks to the lowlands on the Caribbean side.
+A striking feature of ACG is the wealth of ecosystem and habitat diversity, all connected through an uninterrupted gradient from the Pacific Ocean across the highest peaks to the lowlands on the Caribbean side.

 Beyond the distinction into land and sea, the many landscapes and forest types comprise mangroves, lowland rain forest, premontane and montane humid forest, cloud forest, as well as oak forests and savannahs with evergreen gallery forests along with the many watercourses.

 Along the extraordinary transect, the property allows migration, genetic exchange and complex ecological processes and interactions at all levels of biodiversity, including between land and sea.

 The vast dry forest is a rare feature of enormous conservation value, as most dry forests elsewhere in the region are fragmented remnants only.
 Conservation has permitted the natural restoration of the previously degraded forest ecosystem, today serving again as a haven for the many species depending on this acutely threatened ecosystem.

 Major nutrient-rich cold upwelling currents offshore result in high marine productivity and are the foundation of a diverse coastal-marine ecosystem containing important coral reefs, algal beds, estuaries, mangroves, sandy and cobble beaches, shore dunes and wetlands.